emnify/product-docs/docs/glossary.md

 ## Connectivity status

-This is the connectivity status of an device.
+This is the connectivity status of a device.
 It can be set to:

 - **Online**: Device is transmitting or can transmit data through a data tunnel.